shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## 📧 Contact

-For questions or collaborations, open an issue on GitHub.
+For questions or collaborations, please open an issue on GitHub.

 ---